rust-lang/project-const-generics/vision/why-compile-time-evaluation.md

 Reading or writing code which can be used at compile time should ideally not be more complex than writing other code.
 Requiring a lot of weird trait bounds or other hacks should be avoided as much as possible.
-Supporting compile time evaluation should not worsen the experience of users, especially for beginners using this code.
+Supporting compile time evaluation should not worsen the experience of users, especially for beginners.

 ## Reliable: "if it passes `cargo check`, it works"